 In the Southeast region, the I&M Network has installed a network of rod surface elevation tables (RSET) on 18 refuges in the South Atlantic Landscape Conservation Cooperative (SALCC) area to monitor wetland elevation change resulting from sea level rise.
 We are partnering with the U.S. Geological Survey (USGS), The Nature Conservancy, the National Park Service (NPS), the SALCC, the National Estuarine Research Reserve System (NERRS), and the National Geodetic Survey to accomplish many aspects of this project.
 Furthermore, the data collected from this project will be used in conjunction with similar data collected from RSET benchmarks maintained by the NPS, the NERRS, and USGS to better examine landscape-scale changes resulting from sea level rise.

-This year, I&M Network staff coordinated and trained 18 refuges to collect data from the RSET benchmarks and established permanent vegetation monitoring plots at all RSET sites.
+This year, project participants will continue to collect RSET, accretion, and porewater salinity data from all sites.
 For more information about marsh elevation monitoring, please contact I&M coastal ecologist, Nicole Rankin.
 Also, please view the FY2011 project report (106KB) and 2012 Refuge Update article.

 Water is a critical resource for the NWRS, as well as a vital component of nearly every aspect of our society.
 An accurate reconnaissance-level water resources inventory and assessment (WRIA) of water quantity and quality on NWRS lands is essential to identify needs and threats, prioritize work, and to take action related to the water resources the NWRS protects and manages.
 WRIAs are the first and crucial step to understanding the data needs for a targeted water monitoring effort.